NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Switches sides two frames sooner, but hits on the same time (switches into stand for two frames)
 - 2BB~A transition slowed down by 6 frames

-#### Cosmetic

-- Second to last hit of 5X has kunai in her hand with the proper GFX

 ### Sarutobi

 ![Sarutobi](/assets/images/changelog/sarutobi.png)